What is Sperm Banking & Why Should I Consider It?

 - The test tubes are gradually frozen.
 After 30-60 minutes they are transferred into liquid nitrogen tanks for permanent frozen storage.

-- After a minimum of 24 hours has elapsed from the time of the initial freezing, the test vial is thawed and tested again to ascertain from each specimen how well the sperm survived the freezing, in terms of number of sperm, percentage moving, and quality of the movement.
+- After a minimum of 24 hours has elapsed from the time of the initial freezing, the test vial is thawed and tested again.
+This is to ascertain from each test thaw specimen how well the sperm survived the freezing and subsequent thawing, in terms of number of sperm, percentage moving, and quality of the movement.
 From these results, we will be able to project with reasonable accuracy the quantity and quality of moving sperm that will be found in each of the storage vials when they are thawed for use in the future.

 Each vial is assigned a unique accession number, and is labeled with six pieces of information: